-Accessory dwelling units in all residential zones, most commercial and industrial zones, and the neighborhood center mixed-use zone.
+Proposed amendments to Salem Revised Code (SRC) to allow accessory dwelling units in all residential zones, most commercial and industrial zones, and the neighborhood center mixed-use zone.

-Ward(s): All Wards

-Councilor(s): All Councilors

-Neighborhood(s): All Neighborhoods
+Ward(s): All Wards Councilor(s): All Councilors Neighborhood(s): All Neighborhoods ISSUE:

-ISSUE:

-Shall the City Council conduct first reading of ordinance bill no. 10-17, which amends the Salem Revised Code to allow and establish standards for accessory dwelling units in all residential zones, most commercial and industrial zones, and the Neighborhood Center Mixed -Use Zone, and direct staff to schedule a public hearing to consider the proposal?
+Shall the City Council schedule for public hearing Ordinance Bill No. 10-17, amending the SRC to allow and establish standards for accessory dwelling units in all residential zones, most commercial and industrial zones, and the Neighborhood Center Mixed-Use Zone.